 We typically watch companies for many months after the default or black swan type of vent to evaluate whether a new management team or the operations situation has changed in any way that would offer good reason for increased value for debt purchasers.
 If the debt has been reduced by 70-90% or more as a result of lower bond prices and the stock or equity holders have essentially lost control, because of the risks involved, large institutional investors that may try to influence the process of reorganization are usually the major buyers of distressed securities.
 For sophisticated investors who understand investing in distressed securities and are willing to accept the risks, these rare situations can be extremely attractive bargain opportunities.

 Black swan events hurt most investors, but a few know how to take advantage of troubled companies.
 Shouldn’t you?

-See our 115 % year to date performance benchmark again our peers.
+Up over 125 % in 2016 see our year to date performance benchmark again our peers.

-Barclay Index of Distressed Debt Hedge Funds Our closed peer group benchmark is up around 8% in 2016
+Barclay Index of Distressed Debt Hedge Funds (our closest peer) benchmark is up around 8% in 2016

 Contact Information Read more

 Gran Colombia Gold (TPRFF) has reported strong first half of 2015 results, including a 6% year over year increase of revenues and a 25% reduction of all-in sustaining cost (“AISC”), which resulted in an adjusted net income of $0.13 per share, compared with an adjusted net loss of $0.54 per share the first half of the year prior.
 We expect that the increase in 2015’s gold production, coupled with the reductions in total cash cost per ounce sold and G&A expenses, will continue to result in increased net income.

 As a result of this, Distressed Debt 1, LP has taken a position in the company’s 5% senior unsecured bonds (the Silver notes, due in August of 2018), and we oppose the company’s debt restructure proposal under the Business Corporations Act (British Colombia) for the following reasons: Read more